TheGreenOfficial/mini_curl/README.md

 # mini_curl

 A minimal HTTP client in C that fetches the homepage of a given hostname using raw sockets.
-Perfect for learning low-level network programming and basic HTTP requests.

 ## Features
 - Fetch HTTP content from a specified hostname